 Health and Safety arrangements and the Care and Support of students are rated highly, with the first Outstanding and the second Very Good.
 The provision and outcomes for Students of Determination also achieve a Very Good rating.
 The leadership of the school and the relationship with parents and the community are also rated Very Good.

 Overall, the KHDA report summarises the strengths of Al Salam Private School as:

 The inspectors identified a range of improvements and areas for development which include the recommendations to:

 Tuition fees at the school are published on the school's Web site.
-They range from AED 16,580 for FS1 to AED 30,690 for Year 12, which makes the school relatively highly affordable for a school following a UK curriculum.
+They range from AED 13,595 (plus AED 3,501 in compulsory additional fees) for FS1 to AED 19,676 for Year 8 (but with a further AED 4,097 for compulsory additional fees), which makes the school relatively affordable for a school following a UK curriculum.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.